In his 1866 book The Cultivation of The Native Grape, and Manufacture of American Wines, winemaker George Husmann states:

 Although California has two native grape varieties, the missionaries quickly realized that they make very poor quality wine.
 Therefore, the missionaries used the Mission grape, which was introduced to South America by Spanish settlers who called the grape “criolla”.
 Although a Vitis vinifera variety, it does not produce high quality wines and it was soon overtaken by other varietals.
 Just a few decades later, the “49ers” would come bearing the Zinfandel grape which would come to thrive in the California sun.

-First successes (finally!)
+First successes at U.S. winemaking (finally!)

 We might all think of “California” when we think of successful wineries, but surprisingly, the first commercially successful winery in the United States is from Cincinnati, Ohio, when in the 1830s, Nicholas Longworth made a sparkling wine from Catawba grapes.
 Like the Alexander grape planted by Penn, Catawba is a hybrid of a Vitis vinifera and a native Vitis lambrusca North American grape.